 Take a look at a few of your emails or remember a recent conversation and see if you can identify the unnecessary filler that made you come across as weak or dithering.
 Cut the waffle and get straight to the point – it will make a significant difference in the way you are perceived.

 These are just a few of the many tools and techniques we offer on our Assertiveness courses.
-Everyone’s individual situations are taken into account and our material is adapted to suite the distinctive needs of each delegate.
+Everyone’s individual situations are taken into account and our material is adapted to suit the distinctive needs of each delegate.
 Our courses are a great place to practise new ways of choosing behaviour that will work for you.